Donald Kornfeld

-Donald S. Kornfeld is an American psychiatrist best known for his work on psychiatric issues associated with medical practice.
+Donald S. Kornfeld (1929-2022) was an American psychiatrist best known for his work on psychiatric issues associated with medical practice.
 This subspecialty is known as Consultation-Liaison Psychiatry or Psychosomatic Medicine.

 Education and career

-Donald S. Kornfeld is a graduate of Weequahic High School, class of 1946.
+Donald S. Kornfeld was a graduate of Weequahic High School, class of 1946.
 Kornfeld received a BS from Franklin and Marshall College in 1946, and an MD from Yale School of Medicine in 1954.
 He received his psychiatric training at the New York State Psychiatric Institute/Presbyterian Hospital.
 He received a certificate from the Columbia University Institute for Psychoanalysis in 1966.

 He served as Director of the Psychiatric Consultation/Liaison Service at the Presbyterian Hospital from 1964–2000, and in 1986, in association with Richard Sloan, established the Behavioral Medicine Service.

 He was appointed Associate Dean of the Columbia University College of Physicians and Surgeons in 1985, and served as Director of Continuing Medical Education from 1988-2009.
 He was Chairman of the Institutional Review Board at the New York State Psychiatric Institute from 1979 to 1985 and the Columbia Presbyterian Medical Center from 1988 to 2001.
 He is currently Professor Emeritus of Psychiatry.